 Skin and cilia prevent invaders from entering

-First the coronavirus meets your body’s natural barriers to invaders.
+First the invader will meet your body’s natural barriers.
 Barriers like skin and cilia are Level 1 of your immune system.

 Every day, your skin protects you from viruses and bacteria.
 There are tiny living things all over your body that never get through your skin.
-Proper hand washing kills many different types of invaders on your hands, including coronavirus.
+Proper hand washing kills many different types of invaders on your hands.

 Fight disease: If your skin is cracked or bleeding, invaders can sneak through.
 Take care of your invader-stopping skin with rehydrating creams or ointments.

 Fight disease: Smoking (and vaping) damages cilia.
 When you stop smoking any drug, the cilia start to recover and get active again.
-Now is the perfect time to stop smoking to protect your lungs from viruses like the coronavirus.
+Now is the perfect time to stop smoking to protect your lungs from viruses like RSV, influenza and COVID-19.

 Level 2: Innate